UMSKT/writeups/BINK.md

 ## DPCDLL and Channel IDs

+### Channel ID Table

 In Windows versions before XP, the channel ID is rarely validated except in certain products, such as Windows 98 SE Select Edition.
 In Windows XP and Server 2003, however, the channel ID is validated to determine the license type for a specific copy.
 This validation is done by DPCDLL.DLL, which contains a table of signed channel ID ranges and their associated license type.

-For all NT 5 Windows versions except Server 2003 R2, this table has the following structure for each row:
+For all NT 5 Windows versions, this table has the following structure for each row:

 | Offset   | Value                             |
 |----------|-----------------------------------|